-The expenses associated with being a public company include increased auditing, accounting and legal fees and expenses, investor relations expenses, increased directors' fees and director and officer liability insurance costs, registrar and transfer agent fees and NYSE listing fees, as well as other expenses, which we expect to further increase now that we are no longer an "emerging growth company."
-Based on the market value of our common stock held by non-affiliates as of June 30, 2022, we ceased to be an "emerging growth company" on December 31, 2022.
+The expenses associated with being a public company include auditing, accounting and legal fees and expenses, investor relations expenses, increased directors' fees and director and officer liability insurance costs, registrar and transfer agent fees and NYSE listing fees, as well as other expenses.
 Failure to comply with the requirements of being a public company could potentially subject us to sanctions or investigations by the SEC, the NYSE or other regulatory authorities, delisting of our common stock, and potentially civil litigation.